 On the other end of the age spectrum, kittens may sometimes experience difficulty when transitioning from their mother’s milk to adult dry food.
 Soft dry food can be used to facilitate this transition as a comfortable middle ground between to two.
 As your cat gets older and used to the soft dry food, you can gradually start introducing hard kibble.

 Transitioning to Wet Canned Food

+Please keep in mind that switching your cat’s usual food is a very serious undertaking.
 If you are considering switching from kibble to wet canned food or vice versa, make sure that the product you choose has everything your cat needs in the right amounts such as quality protein.
 The fact that your cat’s food is dry or wet matters less than the quality and content of the food.

 Dry Vs. Wet Cat Food

 There is a huge debate on the issue of which type of food is better for cats: dry or wet?

 I myself have been caught between the two a lot of times, not sure which way to go.
 I am not even convinced if eliminating one type of food completely is a healthy option.
 More and more I’ve come to believe that a balance between the two is key.